GS1Ned/studio/Users/frisowempe/MyNewISAProject/docs/blueprint.md

     *   **Task: UI Enhancements & Consistency (Placeholder Images, Error Detection UI Card)** - *Completed*
     *   **Task: Resolve Gemini Code Assist Feedback (AI Flow Robustness, Deployment Config)** - *Completed*
     *   **Task: Comprehensive Update of `docs/blueprint.md`** - *Completed*
+    *   **Task: Refine `answerGs1QuestionsWithVectorSearch` flow and `queryVectorStoreTool` for robustness (empty search results)** - *Completed (Mock tool updated, synthesis prompt enhanced)*

 ---
 This updated document now serves as the comprehensive strategic guide and living blueprint for the ISA project, reflecting all progress made in Phase 1 and setting a clear direction for subsequent phases.
 It aligns with the structure and content of the "Internal Firebase Briefing" while incorporating the development log and current technical state.
 It has been updated to reflect the commencement of Phase 2 and the specific refactoring of the conceptual vector search flow, the addition of the conceptual Knowledge Graph query tool, and the conceptual design for a KG-Augmented RAG flow.
 The development log is now a concise summary, with detailed achievements integrated into the main roadmap sections.
 The error handling in AI flows has been made more robust.
+The `answerGs1QuestionsWithVectorSearch` flow and `queryVectorStoreTool` mock have been refined to better handle empty search results.